BACKGROUND IMAGE: stock.adobe.com

-The contact center is undergoing an evolution, as customer expectations change and emerging technology creates opportunities for new services.
-Organizations need to re-evaluate how they approach customer communication and how to incorporate new technology to improve the contact center experience.
+The contact center is undergoing an evolution, as customer expectations change and emerging technology creates opportunities for services.
+Organizations need to re-evaluate how they approach customer communication and how to incorporate technology to improve the contact center experience.

-Three trends are influencing the evolution of the modern contact center to provide more tightly integrated communications, improve agent productivity and offer new avenues to reach customers.
-Learn why AI, consumer messaging and unified communications (UC) are opening new doors for contact centers.
+Three trends are influencing the evolution of the modern contact center to provide more tightly integrated communications, improve agent productivity and offer avenues to reach customers.
+Learn why AI, consumer messaging and unified communications (UC) are opening doors for contact centers.

 What emerging technology is influencing contact center services?

-AI provides contact centers new ways to improve agent productivity and the customer experience.
+AI provides contact centers ways to improve agent productivity and the customer experience.
 Contact centers can use AI for behavioral analytics that can detect social cues from the agent and customer, such as tone of voice and speech patterns.

 For example, if the behavioral analytics indicate the customer may be agitated, the agent can take suggested paths to calm the customer or escalate the call to a supervisor.
 But behavioral analytics need to be deployed in a transparent way to avoid overstepping any privacy boundaries.